Otto09/ASPNETCoreWebApplication1.3/README.md

 #ASPNETCoreWebApplication
-This is a sample ASP.NET Core Web Application using MVC Core and Entity and Entity Framework Core.
+This is a sample ASP.NET Core Web Application using MVC Core and Entity Framework Core.